 During the Second World War Rev. James served as a special constable patrolling the streets at night making sure residents had their blackout blinds drawn.
 Quite a few were taken to court for not complying with the rules including George Armitage, one of the directors of the quarry and brick making firm.
 He lived at The Elms in Oulton and in June 1943 was fined 20 shillings for “causing the interior light of a roofed building to be visible during blackout hours.”

-Unlike his predecessor, Rev. Irvin, Dan Ivor James doesn’t appear to have been as active in the wider social and political life of the village, preferring to exert his influence in a quieter way through his church work, from the pulpit, and in the parish magazine where he often drew comparisons between contemporary events and his religion.
+Unlike his predecessor, Rev. Irvin, Dan Ivor James doesn’t appear to have been as active in the wider social and political life of the village, preferring to exert his influence in a quieter way through his church work, from his addresses in the pulpit, and in the parish magazine where he often drew comparisons between contemporary events and his religion.

 For instance, writing in July 1942 shortly after the Germans had captured the port of Tobruk in eastern Libya, he pointed out that with transport in short supply most parishioners would have to spend their holidays at home.